perer-li/whitepaper/whitepaper.md

 ### 9. Risks associated with core protocols

 Currently Trusted Property and the Trusted Property Platform is developed based on the Ethereum protocol.
-If there is a fault or similar incident with the Ethereum protocol, unexpected functional problems or attacks are likely to cause interruptions to the usage of TPT or the Trusted Property Platform, or certain reduced functionalities.
+If there is a fault or similar incident with the Ethereum protocol, unexpected functional problems or attacks are likely to cause interruptions to the usage of TPP or the Trusted Property Platform, or certain reduced functionalities.

 ### 10. Systematic Risks